Deep-rooted movement

 winery Chateau de Carteswinery Chateau de Cartes

-What convinced him?
+What convinced him to go all in?
 “I have friends who grow organic and they opened my eyes.”
 Rather than doing a 180 in his vineyard, he started speaking with organic farmers and learning from them to get a better idea of where he was headed.
 Then one day, he decided to stop using systemic pesticides, an effective but highly synthetic treatment.
-The first step was taken.
+That’s how Stéphane began the long process of pre-organic certification.

 Changing things, one hectare at a time